lucastsui/statement-reader/team.md

 # Introduction
-- Hi this is Ming Leong Tsui (Lucas).
+- Hi this is Ming Leong Tsui (Lucas)